This post may contain affiliate links. Please read our disclosure policy.

-If you’re still learning the basics, Best Whole Grains to Mill for Baking Bread & More and How To Mill Flour At Home | A Beginner’s Guide help you understand what to buy and how it’s used.
+If you are still learning the basics, my Best Whole Grains to Mill and Milling Fresh Flour at Home for Baking guides help you understand what to buy and how it is used.

-What You’ll Learn in This Guide
+Why You’ll Love This Guide

-- Online and local balance: Not everyone shops the same way.
+- Online and local balance – Not everyone shops the same way.
 This guide includes online suppliers, co-ops, local stores, and even personal connections so you can choose what works best where you live.

 Over time, many home millers end up using more than one supplier depending on how much they bake, what grains they enjoy most, and how often they restock.